heroku/node-heroku-client/docs/logDrain.md

 ### `url`

-*Url associated with the log drain.*
+*url associated with the log drain.*

 Example | Serialized? | Type
 --- | --- | ---